SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 .. tip::

-    It is recommended to save the config after loading it (for the first time after an update) to ensure that newly added or migrated configuration options are written to disk.
+    We recommend saving the config after loading it (for the first time after an update) to ensure that newly added or migrated configuration options are written to disk.
 If you need to save the config afterwards it is strongly recommended to do this outside of the main thread.
 See also common :doc:`/plugin/practices/bad` you should avoid.